ans-group/docs.ukfast.co.uk/source/operatingsystems/windows/activedirectory/adcreategroup.md

   .. meta::
   :title: How to Create a Group in Active Directory
-  :description: This guide teaches you how to create a group in Windows Active Directory :keywords:ukfast, windows, guide, ad, active-directory, group, active, directory, vm, virtual, server, admin, adgroup, management
+  :description: This guide teaches you how to create a group in Windows Active Directory
+  :keywords: ukfast, windows, guide, ad, active-directory, group, active, directory, vm, virtual, server, admin, adgroup, management